yowainwright/developer-ci-benefits/docs/12-publishing-repositories.md

 # Publishing Repositories

 Publishing packages, even if the only dependents are an orgs dependents can be very valuable.
-With a few steps packages can be published publically or privately.
+With a few steps packages can be published publicly or privately.

 ----